uswds/uswds-site/pages/patterns/inclusive-design.md

 The power of diversity comes to life when we respect and value the life experiences, cultural differences, and diverse perspectives that differentiate us as individuals and groups.

 ### Key considerations
-From team composition to co-designing with our customers, taking an equitable approach means reimaginging how we research, design, and deliver digital services, particularly with underserved or marginalized communities.
+From team composition to co-designing with our customers, taking an equitable approach means reimagining how we research, design, and deliver digital services, particularly with underserved or marginalized communities.

 ## Protect your users